cadwallion/temper/README.md

 ### Tuning

 Temper's PID is manually tuned with the `tune` method, which takes a Kp, Ki, and Kd value.
-By default, Temper will set them to 1.0
+By default, Temper will set them to 1.0.  `Temper::PID` also can take the kp, ki, and kd options in the constructor call.

 ## Example